 Your studies will draw from a variety of fields.
 You will learn the structure and traditions of many cultures and the origins of ideas you may have long taken for granted.
 Your degree is built around your interests while maintaining a core of basic competencies in literature, communication skills and cultural heritages around the world.
 In addition, you will gain knowledge about critical thinking.

 While the programs do not require a major program of study, you must include a minor program within your degree (a package of courses focused on one specific area), but will still be able to create a unique “suite” of studies.
-Multidisciplinary Programs in Communication and Culture are particularly attractive to students interested in minor programs such as Film Studies, African Studies, and Museum and Heritage Studies, although the minor program may be in almost any discipline.
+Multidisciplinary Programs in Communication, Media and Film are particularly attractive to students interested in minor programs such as Film Studies, African Studies, and Museum and Heritage Studies, although the minor program may be in almost any discipline.

 Mature students often choose a multidisciplinary degree, and students transferring from other institutions may find the program recognizes more of their previously earned credits.

-The many rewards of Multidisciplinary Programs in Communication and Culture include a sense of personal enrichment and an appreciation and excitement for learning.
+The many rewards of Multidisciplinary Programs in Communication, Media and Film include a sense of personal enrichment and an appreciation and excitement for learning.
 A satisfaction survey found 86 per cent of respondents (students and graduates of an interdisciplinary degree program) were satisfied or very satisfied with their degree program overall.

 Design your own degree